The fight for women’s rights is not over

 2018 – 2020 | Fair Play For Women launch GRA reform campaign

 Fair Play For Women launched its own ambitious GRA reform public awareness campaign to ensure that female voices were heard and listened to during the public consultation.
 Funded entirely by public donations we produced and distributed much-needed campaign information, made sure women’s concerns were heard in the national media, published our own research, and met with politicians and policy influencers throughout the consultation period.
 By the end of the campaign we had secured consultation responses from over 20,000 members of the public, making this consultation one of the largest ever held.

 Against the odds, and with no official funding, women won!
 In September 2020 the UK government announced its decision, making minor amendments but retaining medical oversight.
 Our success was down to the hard work of ordinary women and small donations from hundreds of our supporters.

 It is not unusual for a Select committee to launch an inquiry to respond to Government recommendations.
-On the 28th October 2020, the Women and Equalities Select Committee launched an inquiry into proposed reform of the Gender Recognition Act 2004.
+On the 28th October 2020, the Women and Equalities Select Committee launched an inquiry into proposed reform of the GRA.
 They called for evidence in response to the government’s proposed modernisation of the GRC application process.
 They also asked for evidence on the wider implications and issues surrounding transgender equality and current legislation.

 The committee asked: